rlopez133/opa/README.md

 ## How do I add additional policies?

-Within the[roles/opa/defaults/main.yml](https://github.com/rlopez133/opa/blob/main/collections/ansible_collections/rlopez/opa/roles/opa/defaults/main.yml) file you can append additional policies and re-run the Ansible playbook to get them added.
+Within the [roles/opa/defaults/main.yml](https://github.com/rlopez133/opa/blob/main/collections/ansible_collections/rlopez/opa/roles/opa/defaults/main.yml) file you can append additional policies and re-run the Ansible playbook to get them added.

 These are example policies that are available and currently part of the OPA